-Some of the health benefits of tomatillos include its ability to reduce the chances of diabetes, increase the health of your digestive system, boost the immune system, increase cellular growth, increase energy levels, prevent certain types of cancer, improve vision health, lower blood pressure, and can help in weight loss efforts.
+Some of the health benefits of tomatillos may include their ability to reduce the chances of diabetes, increase the health of your digestive system, boost the immune system, increase cellular growth, increase energy levels, reduces the risk of certain types of cancer, improve vision health, lower blood pressure, and can help in weight loss efforts.

 Tomatillos have significant levels of dietary fiber, very few calories, and low levels of fat.
-Furthermore, they contain moderate levels of vitamin C, vitamin A, vitamin K, and niacin, as well as potassium, manganese and magnesium.
-In terms of organic compounds, however, tomatillos possess withanolides and flavonoids such as lutein, zea-xanthin, and beta carotene.
+Furthermore, they contain moderate levels of vitamin C, vitamin A, vitamin K, and niacin, as well as potassium, manganese, and magnesium.
+In terms of organic compounds, however, tomatillos may possess withanolides and flavonoids such as lutein, zea-xanthin, and beta-carotene.

 Health Benefits of Tomatillos

-Digestive Health: Most vegetables possess a high level of dietary fiber, and tomatillos are no exception.
+According to Dr. Juliana K. Choi, Genoveva Murillo, et al, IIT Research Institute, Chicago, USA, most vegetables possess a potentially high level of dietary fiber, and tomatillos are no exception.
 This means that they are very good for digestive health, as fiber can help add bulk to foods and speed their transit through the digestive tract, thereby eliminating constipation, excess gas, bloating, cramping, and even more serious conditions like colon cancer and gastric ulcers.
-Furthermore, fiber is very good at regulating the release of carbohydrates (simple sugars) into the bloodstream, thereby regulating blood sugar levels, which is important for people suffering from diabetes, who need to strictly control their glucose and insulin levels.
+Furthermore, fiber is very good at regulating the release of carbohydrates (simple sugars) into the bloodstream, thereby regulating blood sugar levels, which can be important for people suffering from diabetes, who need to strictly control their glucose and insulin levels.

-Immune System Health: The vitamin C found in tomatillos can help to boost the immune system by stimulating the production of white blood cells, the body’s primary line of defense against foreign agents and pathogens.
-Vitamin C is also a key component of collagen production, which supports the health and creation of skin tissue, as well as the cells and tissues that make up our organs and blood vessels, increasing the body’s sustainability and metabolic functions.
+The vitamin C found in tomatillos can help to boost the immune system by stimulating the production of white blood cells, the body’s primary line of defense against foreign agents and pathogens.
+Vitamin C is also a key component of collagen production, which may support the health and creation of skin tissue, as well as the cells and tissues that make up our organs and blood vessels, increasing the body’s sustainability and metabolic functions.

-Vision Health: Vitamin A has long been connected to the health of our vision.
-Tomatillos also contain beta carotene, a derivative of vitamin A, that functions as an antioxidant and prevents macular degeneration, cataracts, and other conditions that can affect the health of our eyes.
+Vitamin A has long been connected to the health of our vision.
+Tomatillos also contain beta-carotene, a derivative of vitamin A, that functions as an antioxidant and prevents macular degeneration, cataracts, and other conditions that can affect the health of our eyes.

-Weight Loss Efforts: Tomatillos are one of those preferred vegetables for people who are trying to lose weight.
-High-nutrient, low-calorie, and low-fat vegetables with high fiber content, like tomatillos, help people to feel full, acquire the necessary nutrients on a daily basis, and reduce the chances of overeating, because they feel satiated.
-Tomatillos are ideal if you are trying to reduce obesity for a healthier lifestyle.
+Tomatillos are one of those preferred vegetables for people who are trying to lose weight.
+High-nutrient, low-calorie, and low-fat vegetables with high fiber content, like tomatillos, may help people to feel full, acquire the necessary nutrients on a daily basis, and reduce the chances of overeating, because they feel satiated.
+They are ideal if you are trying to reduce obesity for a healthier lifestyle.

-Energy Levels: Niacin is a member of the B-family of vitamins that is often overlooked in human health.
-Niacin is a key element in the enzymatic processes that break down food and complex molecules into usable energy for the body. by increasing the availability of this energy and making the process more efficient, the niacin found in tomatillos can give you a sustainable boost of energy throughout your day.
+Niacin is a member of the B-family of vitamins that are often overlooked in human health.
+Niacin is a key element in the enzymatic processes that break down food and complex molecules into usable energy for the body.
+By increasing the availability of this energy and making the process more efficient, the niacin found in tomatillos can give you a sustainable boost of energy throughout your day.

-Blood Pressure and Heart Health: The positive ratio of potassium: sodium in tomatillos means that your blood pressure can be reduced.
-Potassium is a vasodilator, meaning that it relaxes blood vessels, reduces the strain on the cardiovascular system, and promotes circulation and oxygenation to vital areas of the body.
-Furthermore, when combined with a high fiber content, which can reduce “bad” cholesterol levels, tomatillos can promote heart health by reducing the chances of atherosclerosis, heart attacks, and strokes.
+The positive ratio of potassium: sodium in tomatillos means that your blood pressure can be reduced.
+Potassium is a vasodilator, meaning that it may relax blood vessels, possibly reduce the strain on the cardiovascular system, and might promote circulation and oxygenation to vital areas of the body.
+Furthermore, when combined with a possibly high fiber content, which can reduce “bad” cholesterol levels, tomatillos can promote heart health by reducing the chances of atherosclerosis, heart attacks, and strokes.

 A Final Word of Caution: Nightshade vegetables tend to have high levels of alkaloids, which can exacerbate inflammation of the joints if you already have certain problems with arthritis or inflammation.
 However, tomatillos possess relatively low amounts of alkaloids.
 That being said, consult your doctor before adding tomatillos to your diet if you suffer from these types of health conditions.
 Other than that, add tomatillos to your diet and enjoy!